-As the amount of vulnerabilities detected increases, the list of vulnerabilities can become cumbersome to manage.
+As the number of vulnerabilities detected increases, the list of vulnerabilities can become cumbersome to manage.
 For this reason, the vulnerabilities can be filtered.

-Vulnerabilities can be filtered by Confidence, Business Criticality, Target Group, Severity, Status, and Target.
+Vulnerabilities can be filtered by Archive Status, Confidence, Business Criticality, FQDN, Target Group, Severity, Status, and Target.
 The list allows for multiple flexible filters, e.g. show all the high severity Vulnerabilities, identified on a specific Target, which are still open.

 Screenshot - Filtered vulnerabilities